 The John F. Barnes’ Myofascial Release Approach® provides safe, gentle and consistently effective therapy for fascial restrictions resulting from imbalances due to trauma, inflammatory responses, surgical procedures, deeply held tensions and poor posture.
 Fascia is uninterrupted connective tissue from head to toe.
 It is all encompassing covering muscle fibers, bones, nerves, blood vessels and cells.
 Many of its local manifestations of distortion have distal effects on the body.
 MFR treats the entire mind/body system whereby, eliminating the pressure of the restricted myofascial system, "the straightjacket", that causes pain related symptoms.

-Visualize fascia as scaffolding for your bones and organs, suspending and holding all of your internal body structures in place.
+Visualize fascia as netting for your bones and organs, suspending and holding all of your internal body structures in place.
 It is a highly complex biological fabric that holds us together.
 70 trillion cells within this fibrous 3D weblike maze.
 Fascia houses nerves, blood vessels and cells which help to keep your body functioning properly.
 When fascia is tight/strained, it can feel like 2000 pounds -per square inch- of pressure pulling or squeezing around any given body system, immediately causing pain, discomfort and dysfunction.
 Sustaining gentle MFR pressure helps to relieve these tight, guarded and painful restrictions.
 You will feel your body go from resisting to releasing.